 Add a group of IP addresses registered in a specific country, data center, network, etc.

 Customize the time and reason for storing the IP address in the list

 IP greylisting support

-IP greylisting is supported starting with the regular (client) Wallarm node of version 3.0.
+IP greylisting for specific applications is supported starting with the regular (client) and partner Wallarm node of version 3.2.

-- If you have already deployed the regular (client) Wallarm node of version 2.18 or lower, before setting up IP lists, please update deployed modules and migrate current IP blacklists and whitelists to a new IP lists scheme.
+- If the Wallarm node version is 2.18 or lower, migrate current IP blacklists and whitelists to a new IP lists scheme.

 Examples of IP greylist usage¶

 Greylist IP addresses from which several consecutive attacks were originated.